larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 # That is *all* your packages, including flatpaks, sys packages like the kernel, AUR, Rust crate, etc.
 # It also shows available firmware to upgrade.
 It is so helpful that even though its a bit out there...
 # ...
 I still think it's essential for QoL on any Arch system.
-# If you think this sounds neat then I strongly reccomend it.
+# If you think this sounds neat then I strongly recommend it.
 #
 yay -S --needed topgrade-bin